 Let’s talk about the ingredients:

-- I used Homemade Sauce that was in the freezer, it was a simple sauce, but you can use whatever your favorite Red Sauce is if you genuinely enjoy jarred sauce who am I to tell you not to use it?
+I used Homemade Sauce that was in the freezer, it was a simple sauce, but you can use whatever your favorite Red Sauce is if you genuinely enjoy the jarred sauce, who am I to tell you not to use it?
 If you want to use Alfredo sauce instead, well have at it.

 Be sure to let me know what you think of this dish in the comments, and I always love hearing from Y’all.
 Remember sharing is caring!
 Questions and comments are still welcome when they are politely stated or asked.
 Have a great day, Y’all!